RAGilardi/AthenaWFI_Sixte_Pipeline/README.md

 # AthenaWFI_Sixte_Pipeline
 A series of command pipelines to produce simulated images from Athena WFI using SIXTE, Ciao and xspec

-This Pipeline was developed as a Master Thesis Project by Riccardo Aurelio Gilardi, a master undergraduate in Astrophysics at the University of Milano-Bicocca (Italy), between November 2020 and November 2021 under the supervision of Dr Iacopo Bartalucci of IASF-INAF Milano (Italy) and Prof.Monica Colpi of University of Milano-Bicocca.
+This Pipeline was developed as a Master Thesis Project by Riccardo Aurelio Gilardi, a master graduate in Astrophysics at the University of Milano-Bicocca (Italy), between November 2020 and March 2022 under the supervision of Dr Iacopo Bartalucci of IASF-INAF Milano (Italy) and Prof.Monica Colpi of University of Milano-Bicocca.

+The thesis is attached to the project.

 Feel free to send any observation or question to the **GitHub project's issue tracker**: https://github.com/RAGilardi/AthenaWFI_Sixte_Pipeline.